fbpx

 • Empty waiting room.
 Photo.

 Today we are back in full swing.
-Since it has been closed for Easter, we have many visitors today.
-We organize ourselves so that we have a person in the waiting room who makes sure that the "queue" runs smoothly from the doctor to us and that they are not left waiting in the same room.
-We have many 6 week old babies today since the doctor is here and this is the only doctor contact that is maintained in the changed guidelines.
+Since it has been closed for Easter, we have had many people come by today.
+We are organizing ourselves so that we have a person in the waiting room who makes sure that the "queue" runs smoothly from the doctor to us and that they are not left waiting in the same room.
+We have many 6-week-old babies today since the doctor is here and this is the only doctor contact that is maintained in the changed guidelines.

-We have just finished a small morning meeting (with plenty of distance) before today's tasks await.
-Today there are more people in home offices and there are therefore fewer people at work.
-We are looking forward to tomorrow's information from the Norwegian Directorate of Health on the new guidelines that schools and nurseries must comply with when it comes to their reopening.
-It is conceivable that this will have consequences for our operation and that we can return to a more normal health center program with certain precautions.
-We plan week by week and send out messages to parents about changed attendance times, infection prevention measures when they arrive and if they have questions or concerns, they can call us.
+We have just finished a small morning meeting (with a good distance) before today's work tasks await.
+Today, more people are working from home and therefore fewer are at work.
+We are excited about tomorrow's information from the Directorate of Health about the new guidelines that schools and kindergartens must adhere to when it comes to reopening.
+It is possible that this will have consequences for our operations and that we can return to a more normal health center program with certain precautions.
+We plan week by week and send out messages to parents about changed attendance times, infection control measures when they arrive and if they have questions or concerns, they can call us.
 I have already received signals that several parents are worried about whether they should dare to send their children to kindergarten and they are also waiting for what measures will be implemented.
-There will probably be a number of questions afterwards from parents that we must be ready to answer.
+There will probably be a number of questions from parents afterwards that we must be ready to answer.

-On Friday, there was a recommendation from the Directorate of Health regarding the restoration of normal activity at the health centre, in the school health service and maternity care.
-The school health nurses are going back to the schools and we at the health center will follow the normal health center programme.
-Our challenge will be to have a large enough distance in the waiting room, cleaning between each user and at the same time be able to have as many consultations as usual.
-In addition, we have had reduced operations for several weeks and we have many children who have not had their health checked by a doctor or health nurse.
-These are still pending.
-There is no mention of how we will get up to date with this in the new recommendations.
-The dilemma is to have few people in the premises for infection control reasons, but ideally to have full operation.
-Today, we have tried to imagine how we are going to solve this going forward and how we are going to achieve practical implementation.
+On Friday, the Norwegian Directorate of Health issued a recommendation regarding the restoration of normal activity at the health station, in the school health service and maternity care.
+The school health nurses are returning to the schools and we at the health station will follow the normal health station program.
+Our challenge will be to have enough distance in the waiting room, cleaning between each user and at the same time being able to have as many consultations as usual.
+In addition, we have had reduced operations for several weeks and we have many children who have not had health checks with a doctor and health nurse.
+These are still on hold.
+There is no information about how we will get up to date with this in the new recommendations.
+The dilemma is - having few people in the premises for infection control reasons, but preferably having full operations.
+Today we have tried to imagine how we will solve this in the future and how we will achieve practical implementation.
 The guide for those who have one-to-one consultations such as physiotherapists gives us good information, but it requires time and space.
-During the week, we expect to have a plan for implementation, but there is still much that is uncertain.
+During the week we expect to have a plan for implementation, but there is still much that is uncertain.

-We are awaiting word from the crisis management in the municipality as to when we can start approximately normal operations again.
-For the time being, we are doing as in previous weeks and have vaccinations and other necessary follow-up.
+We are awaiting word from the municipality's crisis management on when we can resume approximately normal operations.
+For now, we are doing as in previous weeks and have vaccinations and other necessary follow-up.
 I know that it is demanding not to have a clarified work situation and not to know exactly what is happening from week to week.
-In a way, it is a comfort that most people feel this way in their everyday working life and I notice that the parents we are in contact with have a great understanding of the measures we have put in place.
+In a way, it is a comfort that most people feel this way in their daily work and I notice that the parents we are in contact with have great understanding for the measures we have implemented.

 The municipal kindergartens in Tønsberg municipality opened yesterday.
 I experience a generally positive attitude towards this both in the local media and among parents here.
-We stand behind the health authorities' recommendation to send the children to nursery school and school and that this is safe with the measures that have been put in place.
+We support the health authorities' recommendation to send children to kindergarten and school and that this is safe with the measures that have been put in place.

 Thursday 23 April

-The National Group for Health Nurses in NSF is streaming live on Facebook today and talking about the new recommendations that came on Friday.
-Many useful questions were answered there.
+The National Group for Health Nurses in NSF is streaming live on Facebook today and talking about the new recommendations that came out on Friday.
+There were many useful questions that were answered.
 It was clarified that the recommendations are indicative as it is up to each individual municipality to see what kind of capacity they have to resume full operations.
-We in Tønsberg will get an answer tomorrow from the crisis management about how our municipality will solve this.
+We in Tønsberg will receive an answer tomorrow from the crisis management about how our municipality will solve this.

-We are back to a more active operation at the health centre.
-There is now more activity here as we will try to bring back some of the controls we were unable to take from 12 March when operations were reduced to a minimum.
-There are good guidelines for what should be prioritized and there are quite a few children who are going in for a doctor's check-up here.
-We start with the youngest first.
-We have now got the infection prevention measures in place to welcome more people and have started contacting those who will come to us.
+We are back to more active operations at the health center.
+There is now more activity here as we will try to catch up on some of the checks we were unable to take from March 12th when operations were reduced to a minimum.
+There are good guidelines for what should be prioritized and there are a number of children who are going in for medical check-ups here.
+We are starting with the youngest ones first.
+We have now got the infection control measures in place to accept more people and have started contacting those who will come to us.
 This takes a lot of time.
-At the same time, it is very nice to know that we are more up and running again.
-Parents have started to send their children back to kindergartens and today is the first day at school for those in grades 1-4. class.
-I have the impression that the parents are a little relieved that they can return to a more normal everyday life, while at the same time expressing excitement for what will happen next.
+At the same time, it is very nice to feel that we are more up and running again.
+Parents have started sending their children back to kindergartens and today is the first day of school for those in grades 1-4.
+I have the impression that the parents are a little relieved that they can return to a more normal everyday life while at the same time expressing excitement for what will happen next.

-Today I am thinking about creativity.
-From a routine working day, we see new sides in colleagues who come up with good creative solutions and can see details of how we can solve new challenges.
-It will be valuable to take with you when everyday work is normalized sometime in the future.
-There is now a decrease in activity on the Koronaltelefonen at the weekend and weekdays.
-Maybe people are starting to relax and adjust to a new "normal everyday life"?
+Today I'm thinking about creativity.
+From a routine workday, we see new sides of colleagues who come up with good creative solutions and can see details for how we can solve new challenges.
+It will be valuable to take with us when the workday normalizes sometime in the future.
+There is now a decrease in activity on the Corona Helpline during the weekend and weekdays.
+Maybe people are starting to relax and adapt to a new "normal everyday life"?
 I can get that impression from the people I talk to here.

 The Norwegian Museum of Science and Technology